ucsf-wynton/wynton-website-hpc/docs/hpc/howto/jupyter.md

 [alice@{{ site.devel.name }} ~]$
 ```

-_Importantly_, in your case, you will need to replace both instance of
+_Importantly_, in your case, you will need to replace both instances of
 `47467` with the port number that you used in Step 2.